 Note that while any origin can be chosen for body A, the force and torque in Eqs.
 (4) and (5) are now defined from this reference origin.
-While the developments above are sufficient for the parameter determination and verification in this paper, they will need to be expanded to determine the electrostatic kinetics between two bodies modeled using the Multi Sphere Method.
-This is done by replacing the external sphere B with a collection of spheres using the same formulation as for body A. The force and torque relations will then contain double summations.
+To determine the electrostatic kinetics between two bodies modeled using the Multi-Sphere Method, the external sphere B would be replaced with a collection of spheres using the same formulation as for body A. The force and torque relations will then contain double summations.

 While the MSM does not provide an analytic solution for the Coulomb interactions for any number of spheres, due to the n + 1 dimensional matrix inversion, this computation is much faster than current FEM solvers.
 As such, relative spacecraft motion due to inter-formation actuation can be predicted in real time and incorporated in control algorithms.
-We are left with the task of choosing optimal parameters of the sphere and verifying the fidelity of the model, which is the focus of the remainder of this paper.
+One is left with the task of choosing optimal parameters of the sphere and verifying the fidelity of the model, which is the focus of the remainder of this paper.